Omegapoint/git-course-lab/README.md

 # git-course-lab
-Template repo to be used in Omegapoint GIT course labs.
+Training repo to be used in Omegapoint GIT course labs.

+NB: Please do not commit anything to master branch, it will make cleanup a bit harder.

 ## Course prerequisites

-* Source Tree from Atlassian is installed
+* Student has git installed on his machine. (https://git-scm.com/downloads or OS-dependent package manager)
-* GitHub account is configured with SSH keys
+* Student GitHub account is configured with SSH keys
-* Student has access to Omegapoint repositories
+* Student has push access to this project
+** Instructor should contact one of the project admins to get proper access and be able to add students to this repo.
+* GitHug (https://github.com/Gazler/githug) is installed on student's machine.
+** NB: GitHug requires Ruby to be installed on the machine to work.

+### Optional
+* Source Tree from Atlassian is installed OR
+* Another GIT visualisation tool is used

 ##Git Lab instructions

-Install and initialise git flow
+Install and initialise git flow.
-Make sure to use different name for master and develop branch to avoid corrupting test repo and
+It can be done via command line (requires installing git flow) or through SourceTree (no extra installation)

 ```
 brew install git-flow